joba-1/Tasmoticz/README.md

 ```
 3. Start domoticz

-## Supported devices
+## Supported devices and sensors

 - Relays and Switches of Tasmota devices
-- Sensors in Tasmota devices for sensors I use
+- Sensors in Tasmota devices for sensors I use (adding more should be easy)

 Planned to work with:
- - Sensors in Tasmota devices for sensors YOU send pull requests
+ - Sensors in Tasmota devices for sensors YOU send pull requests or device logs including the SENSOR message
- - RGBW strips attached to Tasmota devices
+ - RGBW strips attached to Tasmota devices (next step...)
  - Shutters operated by Tasmota devices once I have one or YOU send pull requests

 ## How To Contribute

-* Open an issue if you think you discovered a bug, have a feature request or a question
+* Open an issue if you think you discovered a bug, have a feature request or just a question
     * I'll close it if I think I can't help
     * You close it if the issue is solved for you
 * Open a pull request if you think you fixed a bug or implemented a new feature or need help with that